Ford-Luxoft/os_sdl_evolution/proposals/nnnn-atf_build_using_cmake.md

 This proposal is about to create CMakeLists.txt files with all required dependency descriptions.

 #### Pre build cmake responsibilities:
- - Check if Qt is available
+ - Check if Qt framework is available on the target workstation.
- - Check if lua lib is available
+ - Check if lua library is available on the target workstation.
- - Fetch [bson_c_lib](https://github.com/smartdevicelink/bson_c_lib) with lua support and append it to sdl_atf compilation
+ - Fetch [bson_c_lib](https://github.com/smartdevicelink/bson_c_lib) with lua support and append it to sdl_atf compilation.

 #### Build cmake responsibilities:

-  - Provide `all` target which will create atf binary
+  - Provide `all` target which will create ATF binary.

-  - Provide `install` target that will install required files for running ATF to `CMAKE_INSTALL_PREFIX` variable
+  - Provide `install` target that will install required files for running ATF to `CMAKE_INSTALL_PREFIX` variable.

 ## Potential downsides